n3rd4n1/bitsNpieces/README.md

 block for the interval's duration and queues notifications to be later processed by the notifier thread.

-This uses the `pthread` library and some platform specific time functions.
+This uses the `libpthread` library, and the `librt` library on `Linux`, and some platform specific time functions.
 This should be useable in `Linux` and `OS X`.
 Not tested on other Unix platforms.